 White blood cells form part of your immune system, which helps fight infections.
 One of the ways in which B lymphocytes (B cells) fight infection is by developing into plasma cells.
 Plasma cells make antibodies.
-Antibodies are proteins that recognise particles that are not part of your own body (such as viruses or bacteria) and stick to them.
-This helps your immune system get rid of the foreign particles.
+Antibodies are proteins that recognise microbes that are not part of your own body (such as viruses or bacteria) and stick to them.
+This helps your immune system get rid of the foreign microbes.
 Antibodies are also known as ‘immunoglobulins’ (‘Ig’ for short).
 There are five different types of antibody: IgA, IgD, IgE, IgG and IgM.

 Under a microscope, the abnormal cells seen in LPL have features of both lymphocytes and plasma cells – hence the name ‘lymphoplasmacytic’.